-Indicator number Demand indicators for indicators Summary Indication in relation to 10-year average Demand / supply indicator (depending on movements into or out of the area) Levels of imports and exports Data indicates that Worcestershire was a net exporter of sand and gravel in 2009, 2014 and 2019, but with the scale varying over these years and some concerns about the reliability of the data.
+Indicator number Demand indicator Summary Indication in relation to 10-year average Demand / supply indicator (depending on movements into or out of the area) Levels of imports and exports Data indicates that Worcestershire was a net exporter of sand and gravel in 2009, 2014 and 2019, but with the scale varying over these years and some concerns about the reliability of the data.
 This indicates that Worcestershire has been able to meet its own needs for sand and gravel, and that there is ongoing demand for supply from Worcestershire as part of the Managed Aggregate Supply System, but the data does not indicate whether such demand is likely to increase or decrease in future.
 No change indicated by this data.
-Demand indicator 1 Gross housing completions (refer to The anticipated trajectory for new housing development in emerging local plans and the Weak indicator for increase above 10-year average.
+Demand indicator 1 Gross housing completions (refer to The anticipated trajectory for new housing development in adopted and emerging local plans Weak indicator for increase above 10-year average.

-Indicator number Demand indicator Summary Indication in relation to 10-year average MHCLG live tables on housing supply), compared with housing targets government's Standard Methodology both indicate that the number of dwellings required per year in future is 10% higher than the average number of completions seen over the last 10 years, but is 10% lower than the average number of completions seen over the last 3 years.
+Indicator number Demand indicator Summary Indication in relation to 10-year average MHCLG live tables on housing supply), compared with housing targets and the government's Standard Methodology both indicate that the number of dwellings required per year in future is 10% higher than the average number of completions seen over the last 10 years, but is 10% lower than the average number of completions seen over the last 3 years.
 It is estimated that housebuilding may account for a large proportion of Worcestershire's consumption of primary aggregates.
 Demand indicator 2 Employment land completions, compared with requirements Unable to calculate trajectory for changes in material demand relating to employment land uses.
-However, 767ha of employment land is currently allocated in Local Plans across Worcestershire.
+However, 752ha of employment land is currently allocated in Local Plans across Worcestershire.
 No change indicated by this data.
-Demand indicator 3 Large scale local infrastructure requirements compared with delivery (refer to local strategic Plans and National Highways website) Unable to estimate the level of future demand for aggregate resources which local infrastructure developments might create, and whether this is likely to be significantly higher or lower than levels of demand over the last 10 years.
-No change indicated by this data.
+Demand indicator 3 Large scale local infrastructure requirements compared with delivery (refer to local strategic Plans and National Highways website) Significant levels of infrastructure development are proposed in the Local Plans and Strategic Economic Plans in and around Worcestershire which will create some demand for aggregate minerals from within Worcestershire.
+However, there is a lack of data to be able to estimate whether this is likely to be significantly higher or lower No change indicated by this data.